Legb4/HeliX/readme.md

 ## Usage Guide

-*(This section remains the same as it describes the client-side interaction)*

 1.  **Access Client:** Open the correct `https://...` URL in your browser (see "Running HeliX").
 2.  **Registration:** Choose a unique temporary ID (3-30 chars, letters, numbers, -, \_) and click "Register".
 3.  **Main Interface:** Familiarize yourself with the Sidebar, Main Content area, and Status Bar.